 This point builds directly from my first point.
-Again and again I have people write into me and say they are considering, for example, Udemy and Thinkific as their platform choices.
+Again and again, I have people write to me and say they are considering, for example, Udemy and Thinkific as their platform choices.
 I tell them – as tactfully as I can, of course – you don’t know what you are doing.

 These are fundamentally different platforms and fundamentally different choices.
 Apples and oranges, in my opinion.

 Yes, they may both support your learning strategy.